 We recognise the need to simplify and modernise our IT and data architecture in order to transform the Group's cost base and make continuous improvements to everyday banking.
-This will be supported by increasing levels of technology spend, which currently equates to an amount representing c.19 per cent of operating costs.
+This will be supported by increasing levels of technology spend.
 We will deploy new technology to drive operational efficiencies that will make banking simple and easier for customers whilst reducing operating costs, pursuing the following initiatives:

-- deeper end-to-end transformation targeting over 70 per cent of cost base; - · simplification and progressive modernisation of our data and IT infrastructure; and - technology enabled productivity improvements across the business.
+- deeper end-to-end transformation targeting over 70 per cent of cost base; - simplification and progressive modernisation of our data and IT infrastructure; and - technology enabled productivity improvements across the business.